Amaren21/AWS-SAA-C02-Course/README.md

 as portions the **vendor** manages.
 The portions the vendor manages and you are charged for is the **unit of consumption**

-1. On-Premises: The individual manages all components from data to facilities.
+1. *On-Premises*: The individual manages all components from data to facilities.
 Provides the most flexibility, but also most IT intensive.

-2. Data Center Hosting: Place equipment in a building managed by a vendor.
+2. *Data Center Hosting*: Place equipment in a building managed by a vendor.
 You pay for the facilities only.

-3. Infrastructure as a Service (IaaS): Vendor manages facilities and everything else related to servers up to the OS.
+3. *Infrastructure as a Service (IaaS)*: Vendor manages facilities and everything else related to servers up to the OS.
 You pay per second or minute for the OS used to the vendor.
 Lose some flexibility, but big risk reductions.

-4. Platform as a Service (PaaS): Good for running an application only.
+4. *Platform as a Service (PaaS)*: Good for running an application only.
 The unit of consumption is the runtime environment.
-You manage the application and the data, but the vendor manges all else.
+You manage the application and the data, but the vendor manages all else.

-5. Software as a Service (SaaS): You consume the software as a service.
+5. *Software as a Service (SaaS)*: You consume the software as a service.
 This can be Outlook or Netflix.
 There are almost no risks or additional costs, but very little control.